rh24/cryptie-cli-gem/NOTES.md

       if input.downcase == "exit"
         Cryptie::CLI.all.first.return_menu

-- Fix methods to update person account balance after each order.
-  - buy_more
 - Display total quantity of each coin instead of stacking up order quantities.
     Current
     display: